dell/csm-docs/content/docs/observability/deployment/online.md

       |--> Copying ConfigMap from vxflexos to karavi                    Success
       |
       |--> Copying Karavi Authorization Secrets from vxflexos to karavi Success
       |
+      |--> Copying ConfigMap from isilon to karavi                      Success
+      |
+      |--> Copying Karavi Authorization Secrets from isilon to karavi   Success
+      |
+      |--> Copying ConfigMap from powermax to karavi                    Success
+      |
+      |--> Copying Karavi Authorization Secrets from powermax to karavi Success
+    |
     |- Installing Karavi Observability helm chart                       Success
     |